iCharlieAraiza/iCharlieAraiza/README.md

 Back end: C++, Java, Scala.

-Web dev: React, PHP, Node
+Web dev: React, PHP, Node.

+Server: RedHat, CentOS.

 - 💬 : Programmers will start the count from zero, not one